Eric Haase Player Props: Tigers vs. Giants

 Eric Haase At The Plate

-- Haase has picked up a hit in five games this season (55.6%), including one multi-hit game.
+- Haase has picked up a hit in six games this year (60.0%), including one multi-hit game.

+- In 10 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.